-- 4. Standards for student assessment are set and documented, including answer keys for tests and detailed rubrics for marking essay assignments.
+- 4. Standards for student assessment are set and documented by assessment templates.
 The Director of Academics carefully monitors assessment standards and maintains close contact with the Director of Programmes, the academic staff, and SMEs. - 5.
 To help ensure standardization, the Director of Programmes and the Director of Academics will carry out random reviews of marked assignments.
-In addition, they will answer questions about marking as they arise and, if upon DS request or students appeal, review the marking of specific assignments.
+In addition, they will answer questions about marking as they arise and, upon DS request or student's appeal, review the marking of specific assignments.
 Further monitoring shall occur during regular reviews of student performance conducted by the Director of Programmes.
 Any problems should be resolved at Progress Review Boards.